SWE-UniStuttgart/Qlunc/readme.md

 1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite if we want to work in a different environment than `base`, and it is recommended.
 Then, based on the requirements added to the ``environment.yaml`` file on the repository, where are included the name of the environment and the tools/packages we want to install, we build the new environment.

-2) In the Anacond Prompt type:
+2) In the Anaconda prompt, go to the directory where you have clone/download `Qlunc` and type:

 ```
 conda env create -f environment.yml